paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 152

-**Texto original:**
-A company uses a three-tier web application to provide training to new employees.
-The application is accessed for only 12 hours every day.
-The company is using an Amazon RDS for MySQL DB instance to store information and wants to minimize costs.
-What should a solutions architect do to meet these requirements?

-**Tradução:**
 Uma empresa usa uma aplicação web de três camadas para fornecer treinamento a novos funcionários.
 A aplicação é acessada apenas 12 horas por dia.
 A empresa está usando uma instância Amazon RDS para MySQL para armazenar informações e quer minimizar os custos.
 O que um arquiteto de soluções deve fazer para atender a esses requisitos?